SEP007/resources/sprints/sprint-2/upgrade-guide.md

 - Add rendering entry from `sample-config.json` to your `config.json`
 - Add emails entry from `sample-config.json` to your `config.json`
+- Add ChromeScribe to Logger entry from `sample-config.json` to your `config.json` if you want to use ChromePHP

 ## Patat update